entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Lambers (1992) mentioned that the presence of pleural ribs is rare in coelacanths.
 Since 1992, a few species with anatomical structures identified as ossified ribs are fairly common.
 Cloutier (1991b, char.
 69) coded for the presence of pleural ribs, whereas Forey (1991, char.
-52)97 coded for the presence of "long, ossified ribs".
+52) coded for the presence of "long, ossified ribs".
 Lambers (1992, p.
-43) suggested that this character should be coded as three character-states: absence of ossified ribs (0), presence of small, rudimentary ribs (1; as in Libys and Undina) and large ossified ribs (2; as in Diplurus)."
+43) suggested that this character should be coded as three character-states: absence of ossified ribs (0), presence of small, rudimentary ribs (1; as in Libys and Undina) and large ossified ribs (2; as in *Diplurus*)."

 > - The coding of *Dianodus* is XX.